zmanian/gaia/proposals/proposals.md

 }
 ```

-During each reward cycle the amount of validator rewards will remain costant
-by the delegators will remain constant during this process.
-The change in
-validator self-delegated shares can be calculated solving from some fundamental
-equations.

-In addition to the validator shares which each delegator holds, they also hold
-a fee pool account which increases based on the amount of time or number of
+Similarly to the candidate account the delegator bond must integrate an accum
+for fee pool accounting.
+The accum can be accounted lazily for the delegators
-blocks which have passed since the last withdrawal.
+as the number of blocks which have passed since the last withdrawal.

- - The piggy bank account can only be emptied out entirely every time it is
-   withdrawn from
- - Cannot add to an existing delegation until the piggy bank is emptied - maybe
-   it is automatically emptied each time there is a delegation (if that is
-   possible)
- - Piggy bank calculated on withdraw based on the delegation "shares" as well
-   as block height or timestamp

-Depending, DelegatorBond may now look as follows:

 ``` golang
 type DelegatorBond struct {